 - Misconceptions: today’s search engines dislike spammers and keyword stuffers just as much as users do.
 If they penalize you for being that guy, Moz has advice for discovering and possibly fixing this.

 - Success tracking: frequently evaluating site traffic by search engine will reveal areas for improvement.
 MozPro provides analytics for this.

 This guide benefits most from its use of sleek, straightforward visuals and reminders to always demonstrate empathy to your audience.
-The multi-chaptered length makes it comprehensive, if a bit “tl;dr”.
-Because each chapter covers a vital step, though, we second their recommendation to read the entire guide.
+The multi-chaptered length makes it comprehensive, if a bit “tl;dr”, but because each chapter covers a vital step, we second their recommendation to read the entire guide.

 Kissmetrics, another provider of analytics tools, provided a one-post guide to SEO basics divided into the following categories:

 - SEO: your site must hone in on what searchers seek.